dkworks108/Nova-Search/README.md

-Note: This project uses procedurally generated geometry instead of external 3D models to avoid network or loading issues.
+Note:- This project uses procedurally generated geometry instead of external 3D models to avoid network or loading issues.

 ---